puhitaku/ArnoldPy/README.md

 PynoldC
 =======
-*An ArnoldC interpreter written in Python3*
+*An ArnoldC translator / executor written in Python3*

-The purpose of this repo is just to build an interpreter that runs ArnoldC code immediately in an terminal.
+The purpose of this repo is just to build an implementation of ArnoldC in Python3.

 It's not completed to develop and I'm a beginner of Python so please feel free to issue problems or to send me pull requests.

 ### Progress of this project

-- Translator ...
-WIP
+- Translator ... *WIP*

 Implementation tasks     | Status
 -------------------------|-------